skramm/homog2d/docs/homog2d_history.md

   - added binding template constructor for points/lines (see HOMOG2D_BIND_X)
   - added centroid computation to `Polyline_`
   - added minimizing function to `Polyline_`
+  - added `getBB()` to get the bounding box of two arbitrary rectangles
+  - added more tests

 - [v2.5](https://github.com/skramm/homog2d/releases/tag/v2.5), released on 2021-07-31
   - switch to C++14 (so we can use `auto` return types!)